Cookies

 3. Energy, internet and telephone

-Obviously, you will be nowhere without internet.
-And it would be nice if the lights and heating keep on working too.
-So please pass on your new address in time to:
+Obviously, you would be nowhere without internet.
+And it would be nice if the lights and heating keep working too.
+So please pass on your new address in time to your:

 • Energy provider

-• Internet provider (arrange this before you move, as it usually takes several weeks):
+• Provider(s) for television, internet and phone (arrange this before you move, as it usually takes several weeks)

 4. Financial matters

 Needless to say, you don't want to miss out on important mail from your bank or insurance company.
-Even though a lot of mail is sent digitally these days.
 Consider:

 • Your bank